intari/readingtracker/README.md

 Analytics will be possible in future versions.
 Ability to setup integration with [Zapier](zapier.com) web-hooks (support for [Evernote](evernote.com) was done this way) is not yet available in application's interface but available by requesting author.

 # Which Android Permissions are used and why
   Permissions for currently released version.
   * RECEIVE_BOOT_COMPLETED  - to be able to catch moments when you start read
   * INTERNET - communication with our server
   * ACCESS_NETWORK_STATE - usage analytics and error reporting.
-  * READ_PHONE_STATE - statistics (Version for Android 6.0 doesn't need this)
-  * GET_TASKS - to knew when you switch from supported reading app to something other (Version for Android 6.0 doesn't need this)
   * WRITE_EXTERNAL_STORAGE - automatic updates of non-PlayStore versions using HockeyApp
   * BIND_ACCESSIBILITY_SERVICE - main app functionality. you will be asked to provide access to 'Accessibility Services' on startup.
 You could refuse but you will not be able to get your statistics from this device
-  * WAKE_LOCK / VIBRATE / GET_ACCOUNTS - Parse-based push notifications (Version for Android 6.0 doesn't need them anymore)

 # Licenses